 The early maps had a few mistakes and many rivers were wrongly named and placed by people unfamiliar with Oregon geography.

 On the U.S. Coast Survey chart of 1853 and the chart of 1870 it is named the Nechesne, with rocks at the entrance.
 On the sectional map of Oregon, 1886, it is called Salmon Creek.
 (425)

 This map and associated journal and report reveals several Native place names related to the Salish speaking Tillamook tribes of the Oregon Coast.
-The fact that these people still lived here during the survey likely helped get these place names preserved.
-This is part one of a two part place names study involving the U.S. Coast Survey information
+The fact that these people were still lived here during the survey likely helped get these place names preserved.
+This is part one of a two part place-names study involving the U.S. Coast Survey information

 this book is located on Google Docs, the entries here begin on page 661 on the Google copy.